Tauvic/DriverAwareness/README.md

 * If this first step succeeds, try to interest parties to actually further develop and use such systems
 * If not then I have lost nothing and learned a lot.

-For now im evaluating some vision and machine learning toolkits such as OpenCV and Google MediaPipe.
+For now im evaluating some vision and machine learning toolkits such as [OpenCV](https://opencv.org/) and [Google MediaPipe](https://google.github.io/mediapipe/).
-Deployment on Smartphone or IoT devices such asCoral Dev Board
+Deployment on Smartphone or IoT devices such as [Coral Dev Board](http://coral.ai)